aeocista/shellCommands/README.md

 # terminalCommands
-A collection of one-liners I use in Terminal, but not often enough that I remember them.
+A collection of one-liners I use in Terminal and PowerShell, but not often enough that I remember them.